 Aeronautical Test Facility (ATF) - Telemetry

-WATR Tracking Systems consist of multiple antennas at DFRC, and a fleet of mobile systems for deployment to specified locations.
-The two main antenna systems at DFRC are 7-meter assets capable of supporting downlink telemetry and video signals in L-, S-, and C-bands, while sending uplink commands in either the L- or S-band.
+DATR Tracking Systems consist of multiple antennas at AFRC, and a fleet of mobile systems for deployment to specified locations.
+The two main antenna systems at AFRC are 7-meter assets capable of supporting downlink telemetry and video signals in L-, S-, and C-bands, while sending uplink commands in either the L- or S-band.
 An additional (smaller) 3.7 meter antenna system is also available on-site – having similar performance characteristics.
 All antenna systems are capable of tracking targets from horizon to horizon.
 The 7-meter systems are certified as having a full on-orbit capability for Low-Earth Orbit (LEO) space vehicles.
 The telemetry tracking system contains telemetry receivers that acquire and condition the telemetry signals from a research vehicle, and then distribute each signal to the TRAPS/MCC processing systems.
 Included near the ATF site, are a variety of mobile systems ready to be deployed to the field on short notice.
 These systems can provide video, communications, and telemetry support in various configurations.
 Incorporated into these systems is a Mobile Operations Facility (MOF) that can process and display data similar to that of a fixed MCC.

 Aeronautical Test Facility (ATF) - RADAR

-The WATR RADAR systems include two highly accurate RIR-716 C-band instrumentation radars, providing Time Space Positioning Information (TSPI) of research aircraft and Low Earth Orbiting (LEO) space vehicles.
+The DATR RADAR systems include two highly accurate RIR-716 C-band instrumentation radars, providing Time Space Positioning Information (TSPI) of research aircraft and Low Earth Orbiting (LEO) space vehicles.
 Each RADAR system has a 1-megawatt transmitter and can track targets with accuracies to 0.0006 degrees in angle and 30 feet in range - depending on supporting mode (skin or beacon).
 The RADAR site has the capability to accept acquisition data in various formats, record the data on-site, and provide post-flight radar data to the customer in the desired engineering parameters.
 The RADAR system contains several embedded computer systems for control, data formatting and distribution.
-Additionally, the WATR maintains a processing system, on a dedicated and isolated Gigabit Ethernet network, labeled RIPS (RADAR Information Processing System).
-This PC-based system offers the ability to acquire TSPI data from a variety of TSPI sources and process the data for subsequent distribution and "slaving" of WATR assets for positive acquisition during research missions.
-The WATR also operates a Differential Global Positioning Satellite (DGPS) ground station.
+Additionally, the DATR maintains a processing system, on a dedicated and isolated Gigabit Ethernet network, labeled RIPS (RADAR Information Processing System).
+This PC-based system offers the ability to acquire TSPI data from a variety of TSPI sources and process the data for subsequent distribution and "slaving" of DATR assets for positive acquisition during research missions.
+The DATR also operates a Differential Global Positioning Satellite (DGPS) ground station.
 This system generates error corrections that can be sent this to the research vehicle real-time.
 Downlink GPS data embedded in the aircraft telemetry signal can be used to provide positioning information to ground controllers using display maps in the MCC.

 A remote communications facility provides a variety of ultra-high frequency (UHF), very-high frequency (VHF), and high frequency (HF) communication transceivers for use in the MCC.
 Radio frequency (RF) communications antenna systems include several omni-directional antennas, three high-gain directional parabolic arrays, and multiple Yagi array antenna platforms.
-A comprehensive WATR intercommunication system is provided to support multiple operational requirements in the MCC.
+A comprehensive DATR intercommunication system is provided to support multiple operational requirements in the MCC.
 This system consists of a broad matrix of trunk lines, approximately 100 communication stations, public address systems, commercial telephone nets, and military ground communication networks.
-An extensive architecture of copper, fiber optic, and satellite links serve to relay RADAR, voice, video, and telemetry data between DFRC facilities, NASA centers, and other government agencies.
+An extensive architecture of copper, fiber optic, and satellite links serve to relay RADAR, voice, video, and telemetry data between AFRC facilities, NASA Centers, and other government agencies.

 Flight Termination System (FTS)

 Redundant 1-kilowatt transmitters, in the UHF frequency band (400MHz – 500MHz) are available to support all local Uninhabited Air Vehicles (UAVs) while on the Edwards test range.
-Control of these transmitters are provided (via flight termination panels) in the WATR Mission Control Center (MCC), and are operated by a Range Safety Officer (RSO) during a research mission.
+Control of these transmitters are provided (via flight termination panels) in the DATR Mission Control Center (MCC), and are operated by a Range Safety Officer (RSO) during a research mission.
 Concurrently, technicians at the transmitter site (Bldg 4824) monitor system health status, and provide assistance should a failure occur.
 Additionally, system health status is time-stamped and recorded on a PC-based data-logger in real-time.
 Depending on mission requirements, various flight termination antennas are available for use.
 These include gained Yagi antennas, Omni-directional antennas and a high-gain directional parabolic array.

 Video/ Long-Range Optics (LRO)

 Numerous fixed and mobile camera systems are used to acquire mission video for flight monitoring and safety concerns in the MCC.
-Within these systems, include one long-range, broadcast-quality, high-definition optical and Infar-red tracking system.
-This platform provides both day and night coverage of the local airspace.
+Within these systems, include one long-range, broadcast-quality, high-definition optical and infrared tracking system.
+This platform provides day and night coverage of the local airspace.
 Several other camera systems provide close-up coverage of flight-line and runway areas during a mission.
 Mission video is routed to the MCC, and other desired locations, by the use of a digital video switcher.
 Mobile video vans are available to cover remote locations with real-time (microwave) video coverage to the MCC.
 Downlink video from research or chase aircraft is also available for display into the MCC.
 Video can be recorded on a variety of formats to include Beta Superior Performance, D2 digital (slow motion viewing), DVD, and High-Definition recorders.
 All recorded video is achieved for a period of 30 days, unless otherwise directed.

 Data Processing / Mission Control Center (MCC)